siegerts/xiegerts.com/content/post/prisma-nextjs-amplify-hosting.md

 4. Execute the `update-env.sh` utility to retrieve the database connection string from SSM and write the value to the `.env` file

-5. Generate the `prisma client` using the SSM parameter
+5. Generate the `prisma client` using the connection string SSM parameter

 #### Update environment variables